 With this function it is possible to switch directly to a slide when the picture of a VCR or computer is being projected.

 Example:

-When conducting presentations using a combination of slides and moving pictures from a VCR, etc., it is possible to switch from a PC the PC Card Viewer, you will get the slide that has been retained.

-Card Viewer slide to the video picture then back to the PC Card Viewer slide simply by using the Source button.
+When conducting presentations using a combination of slides and moving pictures from a VCR, etc., it is possible to switch from a PC Card Viewer slide to the video picture then back to the PC Card Viewer slide simply by using the Source button.

 NOTE: Even if you switch the current PC Card Viewer source to another source, the current slide is retained.
-When you return back to
+When you return back to the PC Card Viewer, you will get the slide that has been retained.

-NOTE: The CompactFlash card editing operation cannot be performed from the projector.
+NOTE: The PC card editing operation cannot be performed from the projector.
 Do so using the PC Card Viewer software.